KaffeinatedKat/Neptune-IC/README.md

 }
 ```

-#### (Please note that this was mainly created for testing purposes and is not the intended way to use Neptune-IC)
+#### (Please note that json login was mainly created for testing purposes and is not the intended way to use Neptune-IC)